-The Leitrim Road Realignment and Widening Environmental Assessment Study Recommendations will be presented at Transportation Committee on Wednesday, May 2, 2018 at 9:30 a.m. for approval.
-Presentation to City Council will follow on May 9, 2018.
-The report will be available for viewing and downloading on Wednesday April 25, 2018.
+The Leitrim Road Realignment and Widening Environmental Assessment Study Recommendations was presented at Transportation Committee on Wednesday, May 2, 2018 at 9:30 a.m. for approval.
+Presentation to City Council followed on May 9, 2018.
+The report is available from Service Ottawa.

 The City of Ottawa has initiated an Environmental Assessment (EA) study to develop a Recommended Plan for the realignment and widening of Leitrim Road between River Road and Bank Street.